-IMPROVED INVENTORY MANAGEMENT SYSTEM •
+IMPROVED INVENTORY MANAGEMENT SYSTEM

 The City currently relies on a software called Lucity for inventorying trees and tracking work requests.
 Many staff that use Lucity express dissatisfaction with the software's useability and reliability.
-The software is also poorly integrated into the city's public-facing GIS portal.
+The software is also poorly integrated into the city's publicfacing GIS portal.
 The City should explore alternative software and solicit pilots from providers that would allow staff to test alternative systems for their useability in Grand Junction.
 Overall, the data from the inventory should be integrated into public facing dashboards to build public understanding about trees in the public realm.

-Goals: Build Knowledge of Tree Care Integrate Trees into Decisions
+Integrate Trees into Decisions